 By school board action, Ozark Mountain School District has a closed campus policy.
 Students are not permitted to leave school after arrival at school without permission from the office.
 Students driving vehicles to school are to park them upon their arrival and stay out of, and away from, vehicles until school is out.
-Students cannot leave school and return within the same school day without a doctor's note.
+Students cannot leave school and return within the same school day without a doctor's note or approval from the Principal.